embarklabs/blog/source/_posts/2020-01-29-dapp-frontend-security.md

-title: "Web Security - From Front end to Back end"
+title: "DApp Frontend Security"
-summary: "Web Application Security is not just a consideration for Backend Developers, but for Frontend Developers too.
-In this article we'll cover a comprehensive security strategy for Web Applications."
+summary: "Security is not just a consideration for DApp Backend Developers, but for Frontend Developers too.
+In this article we'll cover a comprehensive security strategy for DApp Frontends."
 author: robin_percy
 categories:
   - tutorials